Pyeng Threadgill

-Pyeng Dubra Threadgill (born November 14, 1977) is an American blues, jazz and soul blues singer, songwriter and record producer.
+Pyeng Dubra Threadgill (born November 14, 1977) is an American blues, jazz and soul blues singer, songwriter, and record producer.
 Her father is the bandleader and composer, Henry Threadgill, and her mother is Christina Jones, a dancer and choreographer.
 Threadgill has released three albums, beginning in 2004 with Sweet Home: Pyeng Threadgill Sings Robert Johnson.

-Life and career
+Early life and education

-Threadgill was born in the Lower East Side of New York, New York, United States, to parents Henry Threadgill and Christina Jones, a founding member of the dance group Urban Bush Women.
+Threadgill was born on the Lower East Side of Manhattan to parents Henry Threadgill and Christina Jones, a founding member of the dance group Urban Bush Women.
 She attended the Oberlin Conservatory of Music studying classical music and graduating with a BA in Music.
 Keen on a career as a singer, she was cast in her teenage years in avant-garde dance and theater.
 Threadgill stated, "I remember one of my close friends and I used to make a game of seeing who could write a song fastest."
 She was awarded the Mellon Fellowship to study music in Brazil.

+Career

 In 2004, Threadgill obtained her first recording contract and released her debut album, Sweet Home: Pyeng Threadgill Sings Robert Johnson, via the independent record label, Random Chance Records.
 The album contained covers of 11 Robert Johnson songs, all set in different musical genres.
-Threadgill stated at the time that “I wanted each song to be different; otherwise what would be the point?”
+Threadgill stated at the time that "I wanted each song to be different; otherwise what would be the point?"
 A year later, her second album Of The Air, included a cover of the Cure's "Close to Me".
 She followed the release with a tour of Europe.
 She performed regularly at various New York venues before relocating to Berkeley, California.

 Threadgill has headlined the Fillmore Jazz Festival's Ellis Street stage, and appeared at the Montreal Jazz Festival, the Detroit Institute of The Arts, and the Sun Side Jazz Club in Paris, France.
 In 2006, Threadgill was a featured player in a documentary film starring Youssou N'Dour, entitled Retour à Gorée and directed by Pierre-Yves Borgeaud.